Home / Use Cases / Audiences / Families

 A family plan covers multiple household members under a single subscription.
 Each family member gets their own scan and removal process.
 The plan covers the primary account holder plus additional members.
 Pricing scales with the number of people covered.
 You can add or adjust family members through your dashboard.

-We request removal of the entire broker profile for each family member.
+We request removal of the entire listing for each family member.
 This includes name, address, phone number, email, age, relatives lists, and any other personal details the broker has published.
-Most brokers remove the full profile rather than individual fields, which is the most effective approach for comprehensive protection.
+Most brokers remove the full profile rather than individual fields, which is the most effective approach.

 Yes.
 Family plan members don't need to live at the same address.
 You can include elderly parents, adult children, or other family members regardless of where they live.
-Each person's scan covers their own address history and personal data across all 1,000+ broker sites.
+Each person's scan covers their own address history and personal data across all every place that knows you.

 See what's published about your household

-Start with a free scan to find out which data broker sites have your family's information and how it's connected.
+Start with a free scan to find out which places have your family's information and how it's connected.

 See family plans →